bevyengine/bevy-website/content/learn/book/modular-architecture/plugins.md

 allowing you to split logic across files, easily toggle behavior for testing, and reuse functionality between projects.

+Plugins are best used to organize your code into functional units:
+`WorldGenPlugin`, `InventoryPlugin` or `AudioPlugin` are all plausible.
+Inside of each plugin, you can initialize resources, add systems, setup observers, register types and generally handle the setup needed to make your subsystem function.
+Once all of this setup is complete, a plugin's job is done: vanishing into thin air as the systems and resources it added live on to carry out its job.

 At its heart, the `Plugin` trait is extremely simple.
 It looks a little something like this: